Partial desingularization: Partial desingularization algorithm

-There is of course some flexibility in the choice of the preceding blowings-up; for example, the final blow-up 8 could have been performed before blow-ups 6,\,7, and we may switch the order of 3 and 4, or of 4 and 5.
+There is of course some flexibility in the choice of the preceding blowings-up; for example, blow-ups 8,\,9 could have been performed before blow-ups 6,\,7, and we may switch the order of 3 and 4, or of 4 and 5.